On the Hilbert geometry of simplicial Tits sets: Proof of Lemma

-When $p$ is odd, $y'=\underbrace{s_2s_1s_2\cdots s_1}_{p-1}(y)$ lies on the opposite half ray of the geodesic ray $\vec{Ex}$ (see Figure \ref{odd case}).
-On the other hand, the successive images of $[x,y]$ by the sequence of transformations is a piecewise segment joining $x$ and $y'$, which consists of $p$ pieces, each piece having the same length $d_t(x,y)$.
+Then $y'$ lies on the opposite half ray of the geodesic ray $\vec{Ex}$ (see Figure \ref{odd case}).
+On the other hand, the successive images of $[x,y]$ by the sequence of projective transforms consititue a piecewise geodesic $\gamma$ joining $x$ and $y'$. $\gamma$ consists of $p$ pieces, each one with the same length $d_t(x,y)$.
 Thus we have